 Use the goal setting template and set great goals for yourself.
 Do the same for team members

-1. Don’t break the strategy chain.
+1. Don’t break the business strategy chain.

 In order to make it all add up, the relationship with the next level up is crucial.
 Without it, the organizational value is completely lost and could result in great-sounding objectives which don’t support your company strategy.